-For the BSH, and because in this species the proportion of fishing sets with zero catches was relatively small, the different approaches tested and compared were tweedie, gamma and lognormal models.
+For the BSH, and because for this species the proportion of fishing sets with zero catches was very small, the different approaches tested and compared were: Tweedie, Gamma and Lognormal models.
 For the tweedie models the nominal CPUEs were used directly, given that this distribution can handle a certain proportion of zeros.
+For the

-For the gamma and lognormal models the response variable was defined as the nominal CPUE + constant (δ), with δ set to 10% of the overall mean catch rate.
-This value was recommended by Campbell (2004) as it seems to minimize the bias for this type of adjustments.
+Gamma and Lognormal models the response variable was defined as the nominal CPUE + constant (δ), with δ set to 10% of the overall mean catch rate.
+This value was recommended by Campbell (2004), as it seems to minimize the bias for this type of adjustments.
 Further, and in a comparative study, Shono (2008) showed that when the percentage of zeros in the dataset is relatively low (<10%), the method of adding a constant to the response variable performs relatively well.

 For the SMA the proportion of fishing sets with zero catches was substantially higher, and it has been shown that in those situations simply adding a constant to the response variable may introduce significant bias in the analysis.
-Therefore, for this species the two approaches tested and compared were methods that can handle zeros in the response variable, namely tweedie models and the delta method.
+Therefore, for this species two approaches were tested and compared to handle the zeros in the response variable: tweedie models and the delta method.
 With the delta method two separate models were estimated and in this case the first model was a binomial model with a logit link function (that is used to model the proportion of fishing sets with positive catches), and the second model was a lognormal model for the nominal CPUEs of the positive sets.
 The final standardized CPUEs were estimated by least square means (LSMeans), calculated as the yearly probability of having a positive set multiplied by the expected catch rate conditional to the set being positive.